 If a person is found with four grams or less of the prohibited substance, it is considered to be a class 6 felony, punishable by a fine of $1,000-$100,000 and a prison sentence of 1 year-18 months.

 If a person is found with more than four grams of a substance, it is considered a class 4 felony, punishable by a fine of $2,000-$500,000 and a prison sentence of 4-12 years.

 In Colorado it also considered to be unlawful for an individual to knowingly conspire to, or possess with the intent to do any of the following with hydrocodone:

 - possess one or more chemicals or supplies or equipment with intent to unlawfully manufacture2

 The unlawful distribution, manufacturing, dispensing, or sale of this controlled substance is classified as a Colorado class 3 felony.
 This is punishable by a fine of $3000-$750,000 and a prison sentence of 4-12 years.

 In Colorado, it is against the law to use a controlled substance unless legally authorized to do so.
 Thus, if a person does not have a prescription for hydrocodone but is using the substance anyway, he or she can be charged with this offense.

-The use of a controlled substance is classified as a Colorado level 2 drug misdemeanor, which is punishable by a fine of $50-$750 and a possible jail sentence of up to 12 months.3
+The use of a controlled substance is classified as a Colorado level 2 drug misdemeanor.
+Before March 1, 2020, it is punishable by a fine of $50-$750 and a possible jail sentence of up to 12 months.